Risk Factors for Stroke

 What Are Your Risk Factors?

 Risk factors are different for each person.
-Check the boxes that apply to you.
+Check next to the factors that apply to you.
 Keep in mind that some factors, such as your age, can’t be changed.
 But others CAN be managed.

 Health Risk Factors